-"Some local authorities are already doing a good job to recruit the adopters they need in their area - but not enough is being done to address the national shortage."'Up to challenge'
+"Some local authorities are already doing a good job to recruit the adopters they need in their area - but not enough is being done to address the national shortage."

 He added: "We have set out our vision of how we expect local authorities, together with voluntary adoption agencies, to respond to the needs of all children waiting for adoption.

 "Local authorities must now demonstrate that they are up to the challenge, or we won't hesitate to intervene."